tofsjonas/instafeed/Readme.md

 # InstaFeed

-A simple tool to add one or more *quite* basic instagram feed on a website.
+A simple tool to add one or more [Instagram](https://www.instagram.com/) feeds on a website.

-It will display the latest images - with caption - as well as the number of likes/comments.
+It will display the latest images with caption, as well as the number of likes/comments.

 ## Requirements